-8.9 One Graph to Rule Them All: Facebook Takes Over the Web
+8.8 One Graph to Rule Them All: Facebook Reaches across the Web with Open Graph

 - 1. Describe Facebook's efforts to integrate its service with other Web sites and the potential strategic benefit for Facebook and its partners. - 2.
 List and discuss the potential benefits and risks of engaging in the kinds of intersite sharing and collaboration efforts described in this section.